Burgess reagent

-The Burgess reagent (methyl N-(triethylammoniumsulfonyl)carbamate) is a mild and selective dehydrating reagent often used in organic chemistry.
+The Burgess reagent (methyl N-(triethylammoniumsulfonyl)carbamate) is a mild and selective zwitterionic dehydrating reagent used in organic chemistry.
 It was developed in the laboratory of Edward M. Burgess at Georgia Tech.

 The Burgess reagent is used to convert secondary and tertiary alcohols with an adjacent proton into alkenes.
 Dehydration of primary alcohols does not work well.
 The reagent is soluble in common organic solvents and alcohol dehydration takes place with syn elimination through an intramolecular elimination reaction.
-The Burgess reagent is a carbamate and an inner salt.
-A general mechanism is shown below.
+A general mechanism is shown below:

 Preparation

-The reagent is prepared from chlorosulfonylisocyanate by reaction with methanol and triethylamine in benzene:
+The reagent is prepared from chlorosulfonylisocyanate by stepwise reaction with methanol and triethylamine in warm benzene, all reagents and solvents must be kept anhydrous: